Supply Chain Analysis and Design

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-No special requirements
+No additional requirements

-This unit provides an introduction to quantitative methods that can be used in industry.
+This subject provides an introduction to quantitative methods that can be used in industry.
 You will acquire advanced spreadsheet and database modelling skills.
 The subject will introduce static and dynamic models of supply chains and logistics systems.
 Specifically it will apply transport and transhipment models to optimise supply chains.